rongyj/derivhack2019/examples/hellocdm/ui/README.md

 ## Running against DABL

-Two changes are required once you've deployed your DAML application to the DABL cloud.
+Three changes are required once you've deployed your DAML application to the DABL cloud.

 1. You have to switch the `isLocalDev` flag to `false` and copy the tokens for each party into the `DABL config` section in [src/config.js](src/config.js), which you can obtain from the DABL Ledger Settings page for your ledger.

+2. You will need to copy the JWT tokens from DABL Ledger Settings for the parties you would like to use and paste them in the `dablConfig.tokens` object in [src/config.js](src/config.js)

-2. Finally, you'll need to change the `proxy` config entry in [package.json](package.json) to point to the DABL API endpoint, which is also listed on the DABL Ledger Settings page for your ledger.
+3. Finally, you'll need to change the `proxy` config entry in [package.json](package.json) to point to the DABL API endpoint, which is also listed on the DABL Ledger Settings page for your ledger.

 You can now run `yarn start` again and your application will work against the deployed DABL ledger.